deepakhj/cadent/docs/writers.md

 Since ordering and time lag and all sorts of other things can mess w/ the works for things, it's still best to fire stats to a consistent hash location, that properly routes and aggregates keys to times such that stats are emitted "once" at a given time window.
 In that way, ordering/time differences are avoided.
 Basically  `statsd -> flush to consthasher -> route -> flush to kafka`

+### Whisper

+99% of the performance issue w/ Wisper files are the Disks.
+Since we typically here have large space requirements (in the TB range) and we are in the Cloud (AWS for us).
+We need to use EBS drives which are really slow compared to any SSDs in the mix.
+So you MUST limit the `writes_per_second` allowed or you'll end up in IOWait death.
+For a 1 Tb (3000 iops) generic EBS (gp2) drive empirically we find that we get ~1500 batch point writes per/second max (that's using all the IOPs available, which if you think of each "write" as needing to read first then write that makes some sense).
+So we set the `writes_per_second=1200` to allow for readers to actually function a bit.

+### Writers Cache/Ram

+This one is a bit tricky to figure out exactly, and it highly dependent on the metric volume and shortest "tick" interval.
+The cache ram needed depends on # metrics/keys and the write capacity.
+The cache holds a `map[key][]points`.
+Once the writer determines which metric to flush to disk/DB we reclaim the RAM.

+Just some empirical numbers to gauge things, but the metric you should "watch" about the ram consumed by the cache are found in `stats.gauges.{statsd_prefix}.{hostname}.cacher.{bytes|metrics|points}`.

+    Specs:
+        Instance: c4.xlarge
+        EBS drive: 1TB (3000 IOPS)
+        Flush Window: 10s
+        Keys Incoming: 140,000
+        Writes/s: 1200(set) ~1000 (actual)
+        CacheRam consumed: ~300-600MB
+        # Points in Cache: ~1.3 Million

+The process that runs the graphite writer then consumes ~1.2GB of ram in total.
+Assuming the key space does not increase (by "alot") the above is pretty much a steady state.

+#### "Flat" writers

+This is the easiest to figure out capacity in terms of ram.
+Basically while things are being aggregated you will need at least `N * (8*8 bytes + key/tag lengths)` (N metrics) As each metric+tag set is in Ram until it hits a flush window For example.
+If you have 10000 metrics, you will need roughly ~200Mb of ram, JUST for the aggregation phase FOR EACH RESOLUTION.
+So if you have 5s, 1m, 10m flush windows you will need ~600-700Mb.

+Since the "flat" metrics are flushed to write-back buffers, each flush will endup copying that aggregation buffer into another set of lists.
+For each point that's flushed, and not written yet, double your ram requirements.
+Depending on the speed of the writers, this can get pretty large.
+For slow writers this can add up, so keep that in mind.

+For things like kafka/cassandra, where writes are very fast, these buffers will be much smaller.

+#### "Blob" writers

+The timeseries binary blobs are a bit harder to figureout in therms of their exact RAM requirements as some of them have variable compression based on the in values themselves (the Gorilla/Gob series for instance).
+Others like Protobuf/Msgpack have pretty predictable sizes, but they too can use variable bit encodings for things so it's not written in stone.
+And unlike the flat writers, series are only writen when they fill their `maxBytes` setting.

+But a "worse case" is easily derminined as:

+`NumResolutions * NumMetrics * 7*64 (7 64bit nums) * 255 (worst metric name size)`

+So for 10000 metrics and 3 resolutions that's ~3Gb worse case.
+Since the hope is that things are writen and clear out the write buffers, one hopes not to get to this point very often (also not all you're metric names will be anywhere near 255).